Sozvezdie: Personnel structure

 As of May 1, 2015 the company employed 5,418 people.

 30 people are laureates of state prizes.
 The concern employs 1 corresponding member of the Russian Academy of Sciences, 1 corresponding member of the Russian Academy of Sciences, 1 Honored Scientist of the Russian Federation, 21 professors, 17 doctors of Sciences, 177 candidates of Sciences, 39 graduate students.
 Educational projects are successfully carried out, within the framework of which the work of 7 branches of departments and 1 basic department of leading universities in the region for the training of specialists — VSU, VSTU, VSUET and MICT is organized.

 A special place in the social policy of the concern is occupied by the current correspondence graduate school in 3 technical and 1 economic specialties.

-Sozvezdie pays great attention to career guidance in engineering specialties, adaptation and consolidation of young specialists at the enterprise, and the employee motivation system is constantly being improved.
-The programs "Young Specialists", "Reserve" and others are being implemented.
+Sozvezdie runs career guidance programs for engineering specialties, assists new employees with workplace adaptation, and modifies its employee motivation system.
+The enterprise currently implements initiatives such as the "Young Specialists" and "Reserve" programs.